 This video highlights some of our unique medieval astronomy holdings.
 Note it was created for an exhibit, so you can skip through the intro and credits!

 Leonardo da Vinci (1452-1519) is well known for being an anomaly in the history of western science.
 His vast notes included work in engineering, technology, anatomy, and many other fields and often feel like they are hundreds of years before their time.
 His unpublished notebooks are a fascinating primary source that you can discover for yourself.
 Check out this site highlighting the Codex Atlanticus, important sketches (engineering, in particular) by da Vinci.
-Check out the video below for more information, narrated by Susan Guinn-Chipman, CU Boulder Libraries Special Collections.
+Check out the video below for more information, narrated by Susan Guinn-Chipman, CU Boulder Libraries, Rare and Distinctive Collections.

 Science and Technology in Early Modern Europe